-A few decades back, my parents traveled to upstate NY to lead a retreat with a group of their missionary brothers and sisters.
-They landed at the airport and were met by their hosts, who were also waiting for a few of the retreat participants arriving on a different flight.
-Weather problems were affecting the airport and a few flights were cancelled.
-Talking amongst themselves, they wondered whether the people in-transit were going to make it in at all.
+A few decades back, my parents traveled to Cleveland, OH, to lead a retreat with their missionary A few decades back, my parents traveled to Cleveland, OH, to lead a retreat with their missionary brothers and sisters.
+They landed at the airport and were met by their hosts, waiting for a few of the retreat participants arriving on a different flight.
+Weather problems were affecting the airport, and a few flights were canceled.
+Talking amongst themselves, they wondered whether the people in transit would make it in at all.

-During the retreat they provided for him, listened to his story, taught him of the love of Christ, and put him in contact with a group from the local parish.
+During the retreat, they provided for him, listened to his story, taught him of the love of Christ, and put him in contact with a group from the local parish.
 That retreat changed his life.
-The local parish group cared for him, helped him to get back on his feet, to get back to the dignity of a well-lived life.
+The local parish group cared for him, helped him get back on his feet, and get back to the dignity of a well-lived life.
 He discovered Christ acting in his life through the actions of others.

-"Christ has no body now but yours.
+Christ has no body now but yours.
 No hands, no feet on earth but yours.
 Yours are the eyes through which he looks with compassion on this world.
 Yours are the feet with which he walks to do good.
 Yours are the hands through which he blesses all the world.
 Yours are the hands, yours are the feet, yours are the eyes.
 You are his body.
-Christ has no body now on earth but yours." - St Teresa of Avila
+Christ has no body now on earth but yours.

 That young man is now a not-so-young man, a leader of his community of faith, a solid member of society, and a loving reminder of the Mercy of God.
 He is today the one that reaches out his hand to help others in need.

-When we are all together at the Eucharistic banquet, sharing of the love of our Lord with our brothers and sisters, I am reminded that there are some that are not present, and we ache for them.
+When we are all together at the Eucharistic banquet, sharing of the love of our Lord with our brothers and sisters, I am reminded that some are not present, and we ache for them.
 I think about this often.
 How many people went through that airport that day?
 How many of them spared a look towards that young man?
 How many exchanged a word or two with him?
 How many smiled?
 How many offered to share a part of a meal?
 How many listened to his story?
-How many spent a minute or so, thinking about a loved one because of him?
+How many spent a minute or so thinking about a loved one because of him?
 How many wondered what would Jesus do?
 What would I have done?

-There are so many in need, yet the enemy is always conspiring against us, always attempting to cast us one against the other.
-We must not let the enemy discourage us from helping.
+There are so many in need, yet the enemy is constantly conspiring against us, always attempting to cast us one against the other.
+We must not let the enemy discourage us from helping our brethren.
 We must hold fast to charity and nurture it in our hearts, for it is the most important of the virtues that the Holy Spirit imparts on us.
 Let us love one another.
 Let us care.
 Let us fight the apathy that the enemy uses.
 Christ has no body now on earth but ours.
 Can we help a soul find its way home?
 Can we help all our souls find their way home?

-Let us both be good and do good; let us reach out our hands to the neglected ones, without being discouraged.
-Let us also accept the hand that is offered to us in the peace and mercy of Christ, that we may all work together towards the goal of Heaven, for it is hard to imagine Heaven without all of us there.
+Let us both be good and do good; let us reach out our hands to the neglected ones without being discouraged.
+Let us also accept the hand that is offered to us in the peace and mercy of Christ, that we may all work together towards the goal of Heaven, for I just cannot imagine Heaven without all of us there.

-May our Good Lord bless us abundantly with Love, Mercy, Prudence and Right Judgement.
+May our Good Lord bless us abundantly with Love, Mercy, Prudence, and Right Judgement.
 Amen.

-We are Ivonne Hernandez, Rick Hernandez and Laura Worhacz, Lay Associates of the Congregation of the Blessed Sacrament, and brothers and sisters in Christ.
+We are Ivonne J. Hernandez, Rick Hernandez and Laura Worhacz, Lay Associates of the Congregation of the Blessed Sacrament, and brothers and sisters in Christ.